Chestnut Lodge

 Building began in 1925.
 The hotel opened as Monoquaga Hotel in the spring of 1928.

-The 60 room hotel with ballroom, expansive kitchen, large main lobby and sun porch, barroom and deck was completely built of the now extinct American Chestnut.
+The 60 room hotel with a cocktail lounge and cafe, ballroom, expansive kitchen, large main lobby and sun porch, barroom and deck was completely built of the now extinct American Chestnut.

 In the mid-forties, the name was changed to Chestnut Lodge when